Husayn-Esmail/CleanCodePythonWebScrapeAPI/README.md

 deactivate

 Once you've entered the virtual environment, you can start the API with start.sh. <br>
+#### NOTE:
-NOTE: If running outside the virtual environment, this will only work if you've installed the required dependencies, but since the virtual environment has been uploaded as well, the dependencies should come with it.
+If running outside the virtual environment, this will only work if you've installed the required dependencies, but since the virtual environment has been uploaded as well, the dependencies should come with it.

 Check requirements.txt for the necessary libraries to run this API. <br>
-To install packages from requirements.txt run the following command: pip3 install -r requirements.txt
+To install packages from requirements.txt run the following command:<br>
+pip3 install -r requirements.txt